MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether inbound Windows Management Instrumentation (WMI) traffic should use a static port.

 By default, the WMI is using dynamic ports 49152 – 65535.
-If null, this setting is not managed through GPO.
+If `null`, this setting is not managed through GPO.
 If true, WMI will use static port 24158, if false, WMI will use dynamic port.
 For more info, see the [Setting Up a Fixed Port for WMI](https://learn.microsoft.com/en-us/windows/win32/wmisdk/setting-up-a-fixed-port-for-wmi) article.

 [Startup script](#startup-script)